Try our new research platform with insights from 80,000+ expert users

 Mindshare comparison

-As of February 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of Malwarebytes Teams is 2.1%, up from 1.7% compared to the previous year.
+As of March 2026, in the Endpoint Protection Platform (EPP) category, the mindshare of Cortex XDR by Palo Alto Networks is 3.5%, down from 4.0% compared to the previous year.
+The mindshare of Malwarebytes Teams is 2.1%, up from 1.7% compared to the previous year.
 The mindshare of SentinelOne Singularity Complete is 4.4%, up from 4.4% compared to the previous year.
 It is calculated based on PeerSpot user engagement data.

 SentinelOne Singularity Complete4.4%